A molding according to the function of each of its parts can be divided into four sections

 3. Effect of mold conditions

-for example, due to the influence of material, rubber and PP is certainly more difficult to control defects in flash because it has a low viscosity compared to PBT, or Xyron. because of mold flash, can be caused by several things, among others
+for example, due to the influence of material, rubber and PP is certainly more difficult to control defects in flash because it has a low viscosity compared to PBT, or Xyron.

 1. mold core thickness is insufficient, causing deflection while receiving the injection from the nozzle. this can be avoided by calculating the estimated deflection and also adds support pillar between the bottom plate with the core plate.